nilehmann/diem/language/tools/move-cli/README.md

 The sandbox allows you to experiment with writing and running Move code without validators, a blockchain, or transactions.
-Persistent data is stored on-disk in a directory structure that mimics the Move memory model
+Persistent data is stored on-disk in a directory structure that mimics the Move memory model.

 ### Project structure

-Each Move CLI project with a given `name` should have the following structure to
+Each Move CLI project with a given `name` should have the following structure:
-it:

 ```
 name/